Key highlights

 - Backlink profile: Update any high-authority backlinks pointing to your old domain and request changes where possible.
 Tools like Ahrefs or SEMrush can help identify these links.

 SEO fluctuations are normal after a domain migration.
 However, if the prolonged drops in rankings persist, review your redirects and ensure all technical SEO aspects were handled correctly.
+Create a simple checklist for SEO when changing domain name so your team does not miss redirects or analytics updates.

 Also read: 20 Proven Techniques to Increase Website Traffic Effectively